rodrigorosalesa/Portfolio/README.md

 <br>

-I have a strong background as a Data Analyst and some experience as a Data Engineer.
-Currently I am doing my Master´s in Data Science at the University of Calgary.
-I am very hard working, and I am always eager to learn new things.
+I’m a Data Analyst and Data Engineer with a Master’s Degree in Data Science from the University of Calgary.
+I bring a solid mix of analytical thinking, technical skills, and a deep curiosity for uncovering insights through data.

-This is my Data Science Portfolio where I showcase my work as a Data Scientist/Data Analyst/Data Engineer.
+This is my Portfolio where I showcase some of my work as a Data Scientist/Data Analyst/Data Engineer.

 <br>